 - Give gifts under a certain dollar amount.
 Decide on a realistic budget for all of your gift shopping, figure out how much to spend per person, and stick to it.

-5. Fill stockings with consumable and needed items — that is, stuff you would buy anyway.
+5. Fill stockings with consumable and necessary items — that is, stuff you would buy anyway

 Gifts in stockings, if you participate in this tradition, are meant to be fun surprises.
 But for many tired and shopped-out parents, filling stockings with tons of trinkets at the last minute can feel like a burden.